AliRezaJoodi/AVR_Exercises/Display_7Segment_4Digit_2Series/README.md

-## Display 2 Integers on the 2-Series of 4-Digit 7-segments
+## Display 2-Number on the 2-Series of 4-Digit 7-segments

 MCU:            ATmega32
 Frequency:     	1.000000 MHz